-- The one exception to the above is that Facebook tracks some general usage information such as age and gender and provides usage reports to the developer.
+- The one exception to the above is that Facebook tracks some general user information such as age and gender and provides usage reports to the developer.
 These reports only show all users in aggregate, and include no personally identifiable information.
 Of course, if you do not use the Facebook connection features of Remembary, then Facebook will not gather or share this information.

 - If you are concerned about someone stealing or snooping through your device, you should secure your device with a startup code and/or fingerprint or FaceID security, and also add a startup password to Remembary.

 - While DropBox and iCloud backup are both generally considered quite secure, they are outside of the control of Remembary's developer, so security of your exported or backed-up data cannot be guaranteed.

 - All diary exports are stored in Remembary's "Documents" folder, even if they are later sent via email or to DropBox.
 These exported files are available when in iTunes whenever your device is connected to your computer and you have confirmed that your device and computer trust each other.
 If you are concerned about privacy, consider deleting these files once you no longer need them.